octimot/StoryToolkitAI/README.md

 Same as the function above, but in this case, the markers of the clip are copied to the timeline.

 ### Render Markers to Stills
-This will render to TIFF and JPEG the first frame of the markers of a certain color.
+This will render to TIFF and JPEG the first frame of the markers of a certain color or ones that start with a certain string.
 Works only on markers from the opened timeline.
 The first time you use this function, it should also add a Still_TIFF render preset in Resolve.
 This is necessary to render the stills in TIFF format, which then should get converted to JPEG if you have FFMPEG on your machine.

 ### Render Markers to Clips
-This will render to H.264 the entire duration of the markers of a certain color from your currently opened Resolve timeline.
+This will render to H.264 the entire duration of the markers of a certain color or that start with a certain string from your currently opened Resolve timeline.

 ## Transcription Window Shortcuts